zenimages/devart-template/project_posts/2014-03-23-Color-Spaces.md

 The more pictures I took, the more I learned about the color.
-Then I've bought a wide-gamut monitor (Dell U2711), and then, being puzzled by acid greens and reds, a colorimeter (X-Rite ColorMunki Display).
+Then I've bought a wide-gamut monitor, and then, being puzzled by acid greens and reds, a colorimeter.
 That's how I've introduced myself to the [color spaces](http://en.wikipedia.org/wiki/Color_space).

 Being a Linux adept for years, I started to play with [Argyll Color Management System](http://www.argyllcms.com/) and its [dispcalGUI](http://dispcalgui.hoech.net/) assistant.
 It had so many settings and it puzzled me lot!